jeftegoes/AwsOverview/AWS IAM.md

   - Access advisor shows the service permissions granted to a user and when those services were last accessed.
   - You can use this information to revise your policies.

-# 10. IAM Guidelines & Best Practices
+# 10. Guidelines & Best Practices

 - Don't use the root account except for AWS account setup.
 - One physical user = One AWS user.